 Furthermore, the response must be planned accordingly to ensure Business Continuity.
 More specifically, Business Continuity ensures that the network can overcome accidents and disasters, resuming its normal operations as soon and as smoothly as possible.
 For this purpose, coordination of response teams, implementation of electronic information means (e.g., messages for avoiding closed roads through smartphone apps), temporary (re-)organisation of Public Transport and many more should be taken into account.
 AETHON can assist stakeholders with the entire chain of proactive planning.

 AETHON assists in creating monitoring plans that go beyond IoT device placement and into automatic dissemination of information and automatic network adjustments.
 For example, a Public Transport agency can automatically be notified of a road closure followed by the creation of a message towards travellers that will be disseminated through the Public Transport agency’s and 3rd party’s applications (e.g., Google Maps).
-A second example can be the occurrence of an accident on a highway that triggers messages towards travellers through the message signs on the highway and their smartphone apps to alter their course and avoid it.
+A second example can be the occurrence of an accident on a highway that triggers messages towards travellers through the message signs on the highway and their smartphone apps to alter their course and adjyst their movement in order to avoid it.

 AETHON can develop automation mechanisms through the creation of centralised or decentralised IT systems that implement transportation engineering logic to accident response and that improve the efficiency, robustness and reliability of the network as a whole contributing to sustainability, safety and security.

 A modern network is the one that learns from its mistakes and adapts to circumstances.
 When an event occurs on the network, the study of the event’s impact and adjustment of its components is important to ensure that it will not occur again or that its impact will be reduced the next time of occurrence.